jackocnr/intl-tel-input/README.md

 <img src="https://raw.github.com/jackocnr/intl-tel-input/master/screenshots/separateDialCode.png" width="257px" height="46px">

+**strictMode**
+Type: `Boolean` Default: `false`
+Ignore irrelevant characters (e.g. only allow a plus at the beginning, followed by numbers), and cap the length at the maximum valid number length.
+Requires the `utilsScript` option.

 **useFullscreenPopup**
 Type: `Boolean` Default: `true on mobile devices, false otherwise`
 Control when the country list appears as a fullscreen popup vs an inline dropdown.
 By default, it will appear as a fullscreen popup on mobile devices (based on user-agent and screen width), to make better use of the limited space (similar to how a native `<select>` works), and as an inline dropdown on larger devices/screens.
 Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--usefullscreenpopup) (using the React component).